 Where can I wash my clothes?

-Most hostels will have some form of laundry facilities.
-Normally you hand your clothes in at reception, they are weighed and you will get quoted a price and told when they will be ready.
-Occasionally you may be able to do it yourself but you will almost always have to pay and it is often more than the going rate.
-If you’re in a popular backpacking town, it may be worth finding a launderette elsewhere which will probably do it cheaper.
+Some hostels offer laundry facilities.
+You may need to hand your clothes in at reception, where they may be weighed and you will get quoted a price and told when they will be ready.
+Other hostels will have washers and dryers that you can use yourself.
+If you’re in a popular backpacking town or a big city, it may be worth finding a launderette elsewhere which may do it cheaper.
 Alternatively you can always wash your clothes by hand in a sink but some places don’t like you doing this.

 Aren’t hostels a bit dirty?

-Like hotels, you get good and bad ones but most hostels are pretty clean and if they’re not then their ratings will plummet on hostel review sites.
+Like hotels, you get good and bad ones but most hostels are cleaned very regularly and if they’re not then their ratings will plummet on hostel review sites.
 Just because you are paying less, it isn’t an excuse for a lack of basic hygiene.
 Of course on your travels you are likely to hear a few horror stories and will at some point end up staying somewhere a bit grimy.
-Remember you can always ask to see the room before committing to book in.
+If you’re not booking in advance, you can always ask to see the room and facilities before committing to a stay.

 Do people have sex in dorms?

-The traveller scene can be a bit crazy at times but having sex in dorms is generally speaking still frowned upon.
-If you want to have sex, there should be a few more discreet spots you can do it or alternatively get a private room for Christ’s sake!
+This is one of the most common questions first-time backpackers have!
+The traveller scene can be a bit crazy at times and sharing a dorm with annoying or noisy people is one of the main potential disadvantages of staying in a hostel.
+However it is true that having sex in dorms is generally speaking still frowned upon, even in the more party-orientated hostels.
+If you want to have sex, there should be a few more discreet spots you can do it or alternatively there are always, you know, private rooms.